Ontario, ON Debt Restructuring

 In return for the extra work, you will benefit from a stay of proceedings when you file a consumer proposal, and this means that your lenders won’t be able to chase the money or file lawsuits against you anymore.

-Filling a consumer proposal can be an excellent way to take some control back over your finances.
+Filing a consumer proposal can be an excellent way to take some control back over your finances.

 You will have the chance to arrange new payment terms, request lower interest rates, and even ask that they reduce your overall debt to make it more manageable.